turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

 ## Structure
 * 25 - Warm Up and Discussion
 * 5 - Break
-* 15 - Low Hanging Fruit for Refactoring JavaScript Code
+* 15 - Pair work
-* 10 - More Complex Issues to Look Out For
+* 10 - Share with the group
 * 5 - Break
-* 25 - Your Turn
+* 25 - Pair work
+* 10 - Share with the group

 ## Warmup and Discussion
 __What Is Refactoring and Why Do It?__